dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-capabilities.md

 When a workflow "awaits" a scheduled task, it may unload itself from memory until the task completes.
 Once the task completes, the workflow engine will schedule the workflow function to run again.
 This second execution of the workflow function is known as a _replay_.
 When a workflow function is replayed, it runs again from the beginning.
 However, when it encounters a task that it already scheduled, instead of scheduling that task again, the workflow engine will return the result of the scheduled task to the workflow and continue execution until the next "await" point.
 This "replay" behavior continues until the workflow function completes or fails with an error.

 Using this replay technique, a workflow is able to resume execution from any "await" point as if it had never been unloaded from memory.
 Even the values of local variables from previous runs can be restored without the workflow engine knowing anything about what data they stored.
-This ability to restore state is also what makes Dapr workflows _durable_ and fault tolerant.
+This ability to restore state is also what makes Dapr Workflows _durable_ and fault tolerant.

 ### Workflow determinism and code constraints